uptane/uptane-standard/uptane-standard.md

 ### Common Metadata Structures {#common_metadata}

 Every public key MUST be represented using a public key identifier.
 A public key identifier is either all of the following:

 * The value of the public key itself (which MAY be, for example, formatted as a PEM string)
 * Which public key cryptographic algorithm the key uses (such as RSA or ECDSA)
-  * Which particular signature scheme is to be used to verify the signature (such as `rsassa-pss-sha256` or `ecdsa-sha2-nistp256`) or a secure hash over at least all of the above components (such as the keyid mechanism in TUF).
+* Which particular signature scheme is to be used to verify the signature (such as `rsassa-pss-sha256` or `ecdsa-sha2-nistp256`)

+OR a secure hash over at least all of the above components (such as the keyid mechanism in TUF).

 All four Uptane roles (root, targets, snapshot, and timestamp) share a structure in common.
 They SHALL contain the following 2 attributes: